tristanpenman/algorithms/README.md

 Solutions for real interview questions can be found in [real-interviews](./real-interviews).
 These are all written in C++.

-## Partial Persistence

-Under [partial-persistence](./partial-persistence) you'll find a Ruby implementation of a partially persistent tree, based on lectures from MIT's course on [Advanced Data Structures](https://courses.csail.mit.edu/6.851/spring14/lectures/).
-There is also an incomplete C++ implementation, used mostly for reference.

 ## ACM Coding Challenges

 Solutions for the 2007 ACM Coding Challenges can be found in [acm-2007](./acm-2007).
 These are all written in Python.
 They may not be compatible with Python 3...